nsip/nias2/README.md

 `app/`
 Contains the code to run executables within NIAS as single pieces of software, along with necessary configuration files, and test executables.
 The configuration fields are copied into the binary distributions of NIAS.
   * `sms/` : the SIF Memory Store functionality of NIAS (ported from Ruby)
-  * `napval` : NAPLAN Registration records validation
+  * `napval/` : NAPLAN Registration records validation
-  * `naprr` : NAPLAN Results and Reporting post-processing
+  * `naprr/` : NAPLAN Results and Reporting post-processing
-  * `napyr3w` : Reconciliation of Paper Year 3 Writing results with Online NAPLAN results
+  * `napyr3w/` : Reconciliation of Paper Year 3 Writing results with Online NAPLAN results

 `napval/`
 Code for NAPLAN Registration records validation